 Accounting for Safety

-Due to their self-contained nature, a warm space heater can potentially represent a safety hazard.
+Due to their self-contained nature, warm space heaters can potentially represent a safety hazard.
 This can especially be the case if the unit is left alone or is plugged in to a faulty electrical socket (in the case of an electric model).
 This can cause unintended burns at least, if not a fire outright due to sparking.

 As such, you should choose a space heater with safety features appropriate to both its size and power source.